pyro-ppl/pyro/README.md

 ```

 Note that to use Pyro's `dev` branch, you will need to build PyTorch's master branch.
-Refer to the [README](https://github.com/pytorch/pytorch/blob/master/README.md) for more details.
+Refer to the [README](https://github.com/pytorch/pytorch/blob/master/README.md) for more details
-Otherwise, to use the latest version of Pyro that is compatible with PyTorch release,
+on how to build PyTorch from source.
+Otherwise, to use the latest version of Pyro that
-use the `master` branch.
+is compatible with PyTorch release, use the `master` branch of Pyro.

 ## Running Pyro from a Docker Container